OpenOmics/chrom-seek/docs/faq/glossary.md

   - **`prot`**: Analyze only protein-coding genes in the GTF file using the most lenient parameters from Uropa.
   - **`protSEC`**: Focuses on protein-coding genes, utilizing Uropa's multi-step annotation approach, and annotates sequentially based on gene start, end, center, and anywhere within the gene.
   - **`protTSS`**: This is the most popular option and is ideal for most projects.
 It focuses exclusively on protein-coding genes and centers around transcription start sites (TSS).

+_protTSS run conditions:_
+  - **`For most assays`**:
+      - Query1: Peak center must be within 3kb upstream or 1kb downstream of the TSS (based upon gene orientation)
+      - Query2: Peak center must be within 10kb of the TSS in either direction
+      - Query3: Peak center must be within 100kb of the TSS in either direction
+  - **`cfChIP`**:
+      - Query1: Peak center must be within 3kb of the TSS in either direction
+      - Query2: Peak center must be within 10kb of the TSS in either direction
+      - Query3: Peak center must be within 100kb of the TSS in either direction

 ### File format types